acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         title: 'Add Melted Cheese To Any Dish '
       - price: '2'
         title: 'Add Sliced Jalapenos To Any Dish '
+      - price: '3'
+        title: add sliced avocados to any dish
       - description: >-
           compliment your dish with one of Chef Asia's homemade sauces : Poblano ranch, Sweet chili honey, Sherry pesto aioli, Curry goddess aoili,